 In the case of a grade appeal, a student should appeal first to the faculty member assigning the grade, then to the department chair and/or program director, and then to the faculty member's academic dean.
 Cases in which resolution has not been achieved by informal negotiations at the program level may be sent to the Office of the Provost.
-The provost may handle them informally or remand them to the Academic Appeals Board for formal review and recommendation.
+The provost may handle them informally or remand them to the Religious Life and Student Life Committee for formal review and recommendation.

-When a case is remanded to the Academic Appeals Board, it will consider the case and make final recommendations.
+When a case is remanded to the Religious Life and Student Life Committee, it will consider the case and make final recommendations.
 In the process, it will make every effort to preserve both the substance and appearance of impartiality and fairness.
-In the event that a member of the board is directly involved in the case, that member will not participate.
-If that member is the chair of the Board, the board will elect a chair, pro tem.
+In the event that a member of the committee is directly involved in the case, that member will not participate.
+If that member is the chair of the committee, the committee will elect a chair, pro tem.

-The board may make a determination without a hearing.
-In the event of a hearing by the board, a vote will be taken by secret ballot.
+The committee may make a determination without a hearing.
+In the event of a hearing by the committee, a vote will be taken by secret ballot.
 In either case the results will be communicated in writing by the chair to the provost.
 The provost will communicate the final decision to the student, the dean, and the faculty member.